ElizabethU/The-Biggest-Fan/README.md

 The Bot in Action: [@katherynebutler](https://twitter.com/katherynebutler)
 Github: ElizabethU

 This project is a basic twitterbot I built to prank my classmates.
 The bot superficially appears to be a weird human who is really determined to be friends with you.
 It's kind of like the eperience of being facebook friends with your parents.
-It is one of my first toy projects playing around with APIs, and is not refactored at all, which I hope to change upon having any actual free time.
+It is one of my first toy projects playing around with APIs.
+It has undergone minor refactoring.
+I hope to extract things into classes for further refactoring, as well as add new features.

 The bot does three things, mainly.